 9. The NWDAF can also store collected data and related analysis results to a Data Repository and update the data profile for the collected data and obtained data analytics result again to the DCCF, adding the data storage address or data repository ID(the ID or address of the Data Repository is discovered in step 2).
 And the Data Repository can reject the NWDAF data storage request, if the data requested for storage is being transmitted or has been stored to the data repository by other NWDAF previously.
 It can avoid repeated storage of the same data in the Data Repository.

+NOTE 2: The DRF can be a standalone NF or can be a functionality of NWDAF, that depends on the configuration of operators.

 During the storage period, the Data Repository could also register/update the profile that contains the parameters of collected data to the DCCF, similar to steps 4-1c and 6.

-NOTE: This solution also applies to the data collection for the scenario that NWDAF is collocated with 5GC NF, this NWDAF will collect the data from the associated 5GC NF directly and shall not unnecessarily send required data to DCCF.
+NOTE 3: This solution also applies to the data collection for the scenario that NWDAF is collocated with 5GC NF, this NWDAF will collect the data from the associated 5GC NF directly and shall not unnecessarily send required data to DCCF.
 In order to enable data consumer can get the collected data from these collocated NWDAF, they could register/update the profile to the DCCF during/after the procedure of data collection.